NeuralBlitz/NBX-ymovies-v3/guides/DEPLOYMENT_READY.md

-# 🎬 Netflix Clone - Vercel Deployment Ready!
+# 🎬 YMovies - Vercel Deployment Ready!

 ## ✅ Deployment Preparation Complete

-Your Netflix clone application is now **fully prepared** for Vercel deployment!
+Your YMovies application is now **fully prepared** for Vercel deployment!
 Here's what has been accomplished:

 ### 🔧 Technical Configurations
 - ✅ **Vercel Configuration**: `vercel.json` properly configured for serverless deployment